MicrosoftDocs/entra-docs/docs/identity/authentication/concept-authentication-external-method-provider.md

 Error |           | An ASCII error code, such as access_denied or temporarily_unavailable. |

 Entra ID considers the request successful if the id_token parameter is present in the response, and if the token is valid.
 Otherwise, the request is considered unsuccessful.
-Entra ID will fail the original authentication attempt due to requirement of the Conditional Access policy.
+Entra ID fails the original authentication attempt due to requirement of the Conditional Access policy.

-Entra ID will abandon the state of the authentication attempt on its end approximately 10 minutes after the redirection has occurred to the provider.
+Entra ID abandons the state of the authentication attempt on its end approximately 10 minutes after the redirection has occurred to the provider.

 ## Entra ID error response handling

 Services in Microsoft Azure platform use a correlationId to correlate calls across various internal and external systems.
 It serves as a common identifier of the whole operation (or flow) potentially involving multiple HTTP calls.
-When an error occurs during any of the operations, the response will contain a field named Correlation Id.
+When an error occurs during any of the operations, the response contains a field named Correlation Id.

 When reaching out to Microsoft support or similar service, please provide the value of this CorrelationId as it helps to access the telemetry and logs faster.